cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 On the other hand, magnitude Sobel gradient filter is not sensitive to the color noise, but is prone to shadow noise.
 Combining the good properties of the two, the yellow lane mark can be cleanly filtered by logically AND the u-channel thresholding and magnitude Sobel filter.

 The L-channel thresholding filter can robustly identify the white lane mark with noise from other objects.
 It is logically OR with the u-channel result.
-To compensate the color noise in white lane marks, the directional Sobel filter as the last layer filters out the noise that does not resemble the lane lines.
+To compensate the color noise in white lane marks, the directional Sobel filter, as the last layer, filters out the noise that does not resemble the lane lines.

 The intermediate filter outputs on a challenging shadowy image is as following